zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

 - What are the three things to become a good programmer?
 Practice, Practice, Practice
 - You don't have to be a master to become a professional though
 - You don't need all five components to become a professiona but you need at least fundamentals of the first three (CSS, HTML, JavaScript)

-## Course Objectives
-- Learn fundamentals of the language (Syntax)
-- Algorithms
-- What is an algorithm (recipe)
-- Start of learning to think like a computer
-- Decide if programming is right for you (only you can decide that)
-- Learn how to use the contemporary tools of the trade (IDE or Editor, Git, Libraries)
-- Learn uses for JS
-- Learn how to use libraries and frameworks

 # Second Hour
 - Windows command uses Disk Operating System (DOS)